-It’s Van Gogh at the Tower in Upper Darby, but Only Some Seem to Know That - NewsBreak
+It’s Van Gogh at the Tower in Upper Darby, But Only Some Seem to Know That - NewsBreak

-There’s been plenty of confusion and frustration over a virtual reality art exhibit supposedly coming to the Tower Theater in Upper Darby, writes Michaela Winberg for Billy Penn.
+There’s been plenty of confusion and frustration over a virtual reality art exhibit supposedly coming to the Tower Theater in Upper Darby, writes Michaela Winberg for billypenn.com.

 Fever, the European events company producing the show, announced Thursday that its “secret location” for “Van Gogh: The Immersive Experience” would be the Tower Theater.